-This article will cover how to start coding in Roblox, introducing common concepts like scripts and variables.
-By the end, you'll be able to type out code that displays messages in Roblox Studio
+This article will cover how to start coding in Roblox, introducing common concepts like scripts, data types, and variables.
+By the end, you'll be able to type out code that displays messages in Roblox Studio.

-Scripts are commonly created in ServerScriptService, a special folder for holding and running scripts.
+Scripts are commonly created in ServerScriptService, a special folder made just for holding scripts.

-In the Explorer, hover over ServerScriptService to see the + button.
+In Explorer, hover over ServerScriptService to see the + button.

 Click the + button and select Script.
-This opens the script editor.
+A new script will be created and the script editor will open.

-Right-click on the Script and select Rename.
-Type in PracticeScript.
-Naming scripts is an important way of remember what each one does.
+Right-click Script and select Rename.
+Name the script PracticeScript.
+Naming scripts helps you and any teammates remember what each script does.

-Some examples of string variables are below.
+Strings like "Hello World" always sit inside quotation marks, "like this".
+More examples of strings are below.
 Notice how they hold a mix of letters and numbers.

 - "You just joined the game!"